 However you configure it, Ojai Valley is one truly beautiful course that offers plenty of challenge throughout.
 It’s an old school design with timeless visual appeal.
 There are some really short holes like the par-3 3rd (right around 100 yards) and some really long holes like the par-3 11th (well over 220 yards).
 The front nine plays much shorter and tighter while the back plays longer and more open from tee to green.

-I wouldn’t say the course was in “pristine” resort conditions, but featured good playability overall.
+I wouldn’t say the course was in “pristine” resort condition, but featured good playability overall.
 Clearly, the summer heat in Ojai has taken its toll as there were some thin areas in the fairways and rough, but I found mostly good playing surfaces.
-The greens are recovering well from the recent aeration, with some small bumps here and there.
+The greens were recovering well from the recent aeration, with some small bumps here and there.
 Mostly, they were quite smooth and receptive.
-The bunkers here are full of heavy beach style sand, which I always struggle with but can’t complain about.
+The bunkers here were full of heavy beach style sand, which I always struggle with but can’t complain about.
 The tee boxes were great throughout.

 I really love Ojai Valley Inn and consider it a must-play level of course.
 The regular prices are generally quite steep and that is definitely a deterrent for regular play.
 But if you find a good deal like we did or are looking for a nice place for an occasional “splurge,” this is an excellent option.
 I hear the resort and spa are exceptional, as well, so it’s a good place for a weekend getaway with your spouse.

 Some pictures from Ojai Valley Inn & Spa (9/6/13):